 National Farmworker Awareness Week

-What is FAW?
-Learn why we celebrate National Farmworker Awareness Week.
+Why do we celebrate National Farmworker Awareness Week?